$0.35 EPS Expected for Fidus Investment Co. (NASDAQ:FDUS) This Quarter

 Wall Street analysts predict that Fidus Investment Co.
-(NASDAQ:FDUS) will report earnings per share of $0.35 for the current fiscal quarter, Zacks reports.
-Three analysts have made estimates for Fidus Investment’s earnings.
-Fidus Investment posted earnings per share of $0.44 in the same quarter last year, which indicates a negative year over year growth rate of 20.5%.
-The company is scheduled to issue its next earnings report on Thursday, February 24th.
+(NASDAQ:FDUS) will post earnings per share of $0.35 for the current quarter, Zacks reports.
+Three analysts have provided estimates for Fidus Investment’s earnings.
+Fidus Investment reported earnings per share of $0.44 during the same quarter last year, which suggests a negative year-over-year growth rate of 20.5%.
+The firm is expected to report its next earnings report on Thursday, February 24th.

-According to Zacks, analysts expect that Fidus Investment will report full-year earnings of $1.64 per share for the current fiscal year, with EPS estimates ranging from $1.63 to $1.65.
-For the next fiscal year, analysts forecast that the business will post earnings of $1.58 per share, with EPS estimates ranging from $1.50 to $1.72.
-Zacks’ earnings per share calculations are an average based on a survey of analysts that cover Fidus Investment.
+According to Zacks, analysts expect that Fidus Investment will report full year earnings of $1.64 per share for the current fiscal year, with EPS estimates ranging from $1.63 to $1.65.
+For the next financial year, analysts forecast that the business will report earnings of $1.58 per share, with EPS estimates ranging from $1.50 to $1.72.
+Zacks’ EPS calculations are a mean average based on a survey of sell-side analysts that follow Fidus Investment.

-Fidus Investment (NASDAQ:FDUS) last issued its quarterly earnings results on Thursday, November 4th.
-The asset manager reported $0.40 EPS for the quarter, beating analysts’ consensus estimates of $0.37 by $0.03.
-The company had revenue of $21.23 million for the quarter, compared to analyst estimates of $20.14 million.
-Fidus Investment had a return on equity of 9.87% and a net margin of 106.01%.
-During the same period last year, the company earned $0.40 earnings per share.
+Fidus Investment (NASDAQ:FDUS) last posted its quarterly earnings data on Thursday, November 4th.
+The asset manager reported $0.40 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.37 by $0.03.
+Fidus Investment had a net margin of 106.01% and a return on equity of 9.87%.
+The business had revenue of $21.23 million during the quarter, compared to analysts’ expectations of $20.14 million.
+During the same quarter in the prior year, the business posted $0.40 earnings per share.

-A number of hedge funds and other institutional investors have recently made changes to their positions in FDUS.
-Mackenzie Financial Corp boosted its position in Fidus Investment by 115.7% during the 2nd quarter.
-Mackenzie Financial Corp now owns 69,881 shares of the asset manager’s stock worth $1,188,000 after acquiring an additional 37,489 shares during the period.
-BlackRock Inc. raised its stake in shares of Fidus Investment by 10.9% during the 2nd quarter.
-BlackRock Inc. now owns 146,279 shares of the asset manager’s stock worth $2,487,000 after purchasing an additional 14,378 shares in the last quarter.
-JPMorgan Chase & Co. raised its stake in shares of Fidus Investment by 280.0% during the 2nd quarter.
-JPMorgan Chase & Co. now owns 3,800 shares of the asset manager’s stock worth $65,000 after purchasing an additional 2,800 shares in the last quarter.
-Advisory Services Network LLC purchased a new stake in shares of Fidus Investment during the 2nd quarter worth about $170,000.
-Finally, Morgan Stanley raised its stake in shares of Fidus Investment by 13.5% during the 2nd quarter.
-Morgan Stanley now owns 377,857 shares of the asset manager’s stock worth $6,424,000 after purchasing an additional 44,957 shares in the last quarter.
-Hedge funds and other institutional investors own 21.63% of the company’s stock.
+The business also recently announced a dividend, which was paid on Saturday, January 1st.
+Stockholders of record on Friday, December 3rd were issued a $0.05 dividend.
+The ex-dividend date was Thursday, December 2nd.
+This is a boost from Fidus Investment’s previous dividend of $0.04.
+Fidus Investment’s dividend payout ratio is 32.90%.

-The firm also recently disclosed a dividend, which was paid on Saturday, January 1st.
-Shareholders of record on Friday, December 3rd were given a dividend of $0.05 per share.
-The ex-dividend date of this dividend was Thursday, December 2nd.
-This is a positive change from Fidus Investment’s previous dividend of $0.04.
-Fidus Investment’s dividend payout ratio (DPR) is presently 32.90%.
+Several hedge funds have recently bought and sold shares of FDUS.
+Morgan Stanley lifted its holdings in shares of Fidus Investment by 13.5% in the second quarter.
+Morgan Stanley now owns 377,857 shares of the asset manager’s stock worth $6,424,000 after acquiring an additional 44,957 shares during the last quarter.
+RMB Capital Management LLC bought a new position in Fidus Investment in the 4th quarter valued at approximately $719,000.
+Mackenzie Financial Corp raised its holdings in Fidus Investment by 115.7% in the 2nd quarter.
+Mackenzie Financial Corp now owns 69,881 shares of the asset manager’s stock valued at $1,188,000 after buying an additional 37,489 shares during the last quarter.
+BlackRock Inc. raised its holdings in Fidus Investment by 22.9% in the 3rd quarter.
+BlackRock Inc. now owns 179,800 shares of the asset manager’s stock valued at $3,136,000 after buying an additional 33,521 shares during the last quarter.
+Finally, Millennium Management LLC bought a new position in Fidus Investment in the 3rd quarter valued at approximately $455,000.
+21.63% of the stock is owned by hedge funds and other institutional investors.

 About Fidus Investment